AudriusAnusauskas/tmdbMoviesApp-FE-/README.md

 # My Movies Front End

+This repo is mirrored from the devMentor private repository to share the code that I wrote and worked on.

 This project contains source code and supporting files for My Movies application Front End.
 It includes the following files and folders.

 - .github - Deployment workflow.